 - Tel: 020 8546 7711

-If your baby is presenting bottom or feet (breech) rather than head first your midwife or doctor may suggest to book for an ECV.
+If your baby is presenting bottom or feet (breech) rather than head first your midwife or doctor may suggest booking for an ECV.

 ECV stands for external cephalic version.
 This is the name of the technique aiming to turn your baby to a head-first position.